jiazhao97/VQ-VAE_withPixelCNNprior/README.md

 - VQ-VAE is originally mentioned in the paper [Neural Discrete Representation Learning](https://arxiv.org/pdf/1711.00937.pdf).
 - PixelCNN is proposed in the papers [Pixel Recurrent Neural Networks](https://arxiv.org/abs/1601.06759) and [Conditional Image Generation with PixelCNN Decoders](https://arxiv.org/abs/1606.05328).
 - Implementation of VQ-VAE (without priors) is based on [the official codes from Google DeepMind](https://github.com/deepmind/sonnet/blob/master/sonnet/examples/vqvae_example.ipynb).
-Note: different from the official codes, the implementation here does not rely on the [Sonnet library](https://github.com/deepmind/sonnet).
+Note: Different from the official codes, the implementation here does not rely on the [Sonnet library](https://github.com/deepmind/sonnet).
--
+- Implementation of PixelCNN is based on [this repo](https://github.com/anantzoid/Conditional-PixelCNN-decoder) with little modify.

 ## Results
 <table align='center'>